Hidden metallic iron in amorphous silicate dust? Insights from condensation experiments and mid-infrared spectroscopy

 \subsection{Comparison of measured and modeled spectra of amorphous silicate particles with metallic iron}

 The STEM analysis showed that the Fe-Ni-including product with CI chondritic composition (CI-1) had a metallic core and silicate shell structure with the averaged core size ratio ($r_\mathrm{c}/r$) of $\sim0.50$ (Figs. \ref{fig:TEM} and \ref{fig:rc}).
-In contrast, the product in the run CI-2 was pure amorphous silicate particles.
-The amorphous silicate shell of CI-1 and silicate grain of CI-2 had almost the same chemical composition (Table \ref{table:STEM}).
-In spite of the structural difference between CI-1 and CI-2, the peak position of amorphous silicate feature did not change as the result of absorption measurement (Fig. \ref{fig:Abs}).
+In contrast, the product in run CI-2 was pure amorphous silicate particles.
+The amorphous silicate shell of CI-1 and the silicate grain of CI-2 had almost the same chemical composition (Table \ref{table:STEM}).
+Despite the structural difference between CI-1 and CI-2, the peak position of the amorphous silicate feature did not change as a result of the absorption measurement (Fig. \ref{fig:Abs}).

-We calculated the extinction coefficient of amorphous silicates with metallic Fe-Ni cores using the optical constants of the iron-free product with the CI chondritic composition (CI-2) obtained in Section 3.4. and $\alpha$-iron \citep{Ordal1985}.
+We calculated the extinction coefficient of amorphous silicates with metallic Fe-Ni cores using the optical constants of the iron-free product with the CI chondritic composition (CI-2) obtained in Sect.
+3.4. and $\alpha$-iron \citep{Ordal1985}.
 Here, we assumed $r_\mathrm{c}/r = 0.50$ and the medium effect of KBr to compare with the measured absorption spectrum of CI-1 nanoparticles dispersed in a KBr pellet.
 In the calculation, we used the FORTRAN code DMiLay \citep{Ackerman1981}.
 This code computes electromagnetic scattering by a particle composed of a spherical core and a spherical shell without assumptions such as effective medium approximations.
 The measured spectrum of the product in the run CI-1 and the calculated spectrum of particles with metallic core ($r_\mathrm{c}/r = 0.50$) were compared in Fig. \ref{fig:Qa_meas_model}.
 The optical constants of metallic iron were taken from the literature \citep{Ordal1985}.
 There was a difference of about $\sim 0.1 \mathrm{\, \mu m}$ in the peak position between the measured and modeled spectra.